 Wrist and hand

 Most injuries occur in the left (leading) hand.
 During the golf swing of a right-handed golfer, the left wrist undergoes a smaller arc of dorsiflexion and palmar-flexion but a larger arc of ulnar and radial deviation than the right wrist (Chao et al. 1987).
 Overuse or poor wrist control during the swing can cause excessive movement leading to injury.

-The acute hook of hamate fractures rarely heals, so it is likely that painful bone fragments will need to be surgically excised, after which full activity is regained within four to six weeks.
+The acute hook of hamate fractures rarely heals, so painful bone fragments will likely need to be surgically excised, after which full activity is regained within four to six weeks.
 To prevent this injury, the butt of the club should be of appropriate size and length, extending beyond the palm of the leading hand.
 Tendon injuries: De Quervain's Disease is a tenosynovitis of the abductor pollicis longus and extensor pollicis brevis (deep muscles of the forearm).
 This overuse injury is caused by a tight grip of the club and repeated ulnar deviation during the golf swing.
 Clinical findings include swelling and tenderness at the radial styloid and a positive Finkelstein test (ulnar deviation of the wrist with the thumb fully adducted causes marked pain).

 Splints, taping, and NSAIDs will relieve mild symptoms.
 Severe cases usually need corticosteroid injection.
 Where inflammation has resulted in thickening and stenosis of the fibro-osseous tunnel, surgery is indicated.

-Flexor carpi ulnaris and flexor carpi radialis tendinitis are found in the right hand of the right-handed golfer, arising from the wider range of flexion and extension in the right (trailing) hand during the swing.
-Crepitus, localised swelling, tenderness and pain to resisted palmar flexion is present in both FCU and FCR tendinitis.
+Flexor carpi ulnaris and flexor carpi radialis tendinitis are found in the right hand of the right-handed golfer, arising from the broader range of flexion and extension in the right (trailing) hand during the swing.
+Crepitus, localised swelling, tenderness, and pain to resisted palmar flexion is present in both FCU and FCR tendinitis.
 Resisted pronation and radial deviation will cause pain in FCR tendinitis.
 Radiographs can show up calcific deposits in the tendon of FCU (Kief Haber and Stern 1992).